susancou/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+##this is heading 2
+###ordered list
+an ordered list is important when you are ranking your list - if, for example, you have a series of step that you want your user to do in a set order.
+  1. you would do this first
+  1. you would do this second
+	*and you can add unordered information as well